 It was important for him to show the Netherlands and the world that Wilders was not the unifying voice of the Dutch people, who were overwhelmingly respectful and open-minded towards racial and religious minorities.

-Along with several friends and Humanity in Action Senior Fellows, Spencer developed a campaign to give the silent majority (the 80%) the means to overtly distance themselves from the xenophobia of Geert Wilders and his party and express solidarity with those targeted by his discrimination.
+Along with several friends and Humanity in Action Senior Fellows, Spencer developed a campaign to give the silent majority (the 80%) the means to overtly distance themselves from the xenophobia of Geert Wilders and his party, and to express solidarity with those targeted by his discrimination.

 Spencer wanted to ensure that this message was spread online and offline, in a very visible way.